Explore Courses

 Step 4: Set Up API Services

 Your app will often need to fetch or send data to a server.
-Instead of writing API calls directly in components, it’s better to create a dedicated service layer.
+Instead of writing API calls directly in components, creating a dedicated service layer is better.
 This separates the logic for data fetching from your UI, making the app easier to maintain and debug.

 For example: